basp/nanibot/README.md

 ```

 Currently, the `markov_server` will crash if we try to `generate/1` something
 before it's seeded.
-So let's do just that, there's a few API's:
+So let's do seed it then, there's a few API's:

 * `seed` takes a string (the text to seed the generator with)
 * `seed_file` takes a path to a text file